shaileshkumar123/django-ns-ratelimit/README.md

 ## Project description
 django-ns-ratelimit is django app for limit requests using rate limit class, decorators and middleware.

-django-ns-ratelimit is django app for limit requests using rate limit class, decorators and middleware.

 ## Installation

 ```